 The Government provides funding to various bodies, principally the PSHE Association, to support the teaching of PSHE.

-In March 2017, the Education Secretary, Justine Greening, announced her intention to put Relationships and Sex Education (RSE) on a statutory footing.
+In March 2017, the then Education Secretary, Justine Greening, announced her intention to put Relationships and Sex Education (RSE) on a statutory footing.
 She also announced her intention to create a power to make PSHE statutory in future, following further work and consultation.